 Without a proper evaluation and treatment plan, your shoulder pain won’t simply improve.
 The trauma of a dislocated shoulder, is severe.
 It will take at least 6 weeks for your body to work through the complete cycle of recovery and healing.

 Now, imagine that after a week or two you feel good enough to return to your training or sport.
-If your body has not had the chance to heal and strengthen all the structures that got stretched open during your shoulder dislocation, it will not be able to cope with the load of picking up anything heavy or throwing a ball.
+If your body has not had the chance to heal and strengthen all the structures that got stretched open during your shoulder dislocation, it will not be ready to cope with the load of picking up anything heavy or throwing a ball.
 It will only contribute to cause more trauma and keep you in a cycle of continuous pain.

-Simply resting your arm or keeping it in a sling for a few weeks will also not be a solution.
+Simply resting your arm or keeping it in a sling for a few weeks will not be a solution.
 After resting for such an extended period of time, your muscles would have become weak and your shoulder joint stiff.

 Addressing the bigger picture and everything that got injured through a proper rehabilitation program, is the only way for you to improve and to prevent dislocations from happening again in the future.